Marlowe Usage Violations

 (SSH tunnels by themself are not a violation as long as they require you to enter both your password and duo 2fa)

-Purposefully slowing down login or storage nodes
+Purposefully slowing down login, storage, or compute nodes

 - CPU Benchmarks